Code-Institute-Submissions/milestone1-2/README.md

 ### Content

-All content on the site was written by myself.
+All content on the site was created and written by myself.
+No content from external sites was used.

 ### Media